emmyclau/CarND-Vehicle-Detection/README.md

 The goal is to write a software pipeline to identify vehicles in a video from a front-facing camera on a car.

 ### Steps to complete this project are the following:
-1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images
+1. Perform color transform and apply Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images
-2. Perform color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
+2. Append binned color features, as well as histograms of color, to the HOG feature vector.
 3. Normalize the features
 4. Train a classifier to classify vehicles vs. non-vehicles
 5. Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 6. Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 7. Estimate a bounding box for vehicles detected.

-### Step 1: Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images
+### Step 1: Perform color transform and apply Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images

 The code for this step is contained in the 2, 5, 6 & 7th code cells of the IPython notebook located in "./vehicle_detection_for_submission.ipynb".